-(iv) any additional notices and terms printed in the sale catalogue, and as amended by any saleroom notice or auctioneer’s announcement at the auction.
+- any additional notices and terms stated in the printed catalogue and the online catalogue, and as amended by any saleroom notice or auctioneer’s announcement at the auction.

 (b) As auctioneer, Ingles & Hayday Ltd acts as agent for the Seller.
 A sale contract is made directly between the Seller and the Buyer.
 However, Ingles & Hayday Ltd may own a lot (and in such circumstances acts in a principal capacity as Seller) and/or may have a legal, beneficial or financial interest in a lot as a secured creditor or otherwise.

 2. Common terms in these conditions of Business:

 - “Bidder” is any person considering, making or attempting to make a bid, by whatever means, and includes Buyers.

 - “Buyer” is the person who makes the highest bid or whose offer is accepted by the auctioneer, and includes such person’s principal when bidding as agent.

 - “Buyer’s Expenses” are any costs or expenses due to Ingles & Hayday Ltd from the Buyer in respect of the sale of the Property, including an amount in respect of any applicable VAT thereon.

 - “Buyer’s Premium” is the commission payable by the Buyer on the Hammer Price at the rates set out in ‘Useful Information for Buying at Auction’;

 - “Counterfeit” is as defined in Ingles & Hayday Ltd Authenticity Guarantee.